Who should not use these medications?

 Patients with conditions causing severe dehydration or those with a history of gastroparesis (delayed stomach emptying) require careful evaluation.
 These medications slow gastric emptying naturally, which could worsen existing gastroparesis symptoms.
 Staying well-hydrated is important when taking these medications, so those unable to maintain adequate hydration may not be good candidates.

-Your safety is our priority.
-During your initial consultation, your provider will conduct a comprehensive evaluation including a detailed medical history, physical exam, and lab work to ensure you’re a good candidate for treatment.
-If you have concerns about your eligibility, don’t hesitate to discuss them directly.
+Safety comes first.
+During an initial consultation, an independent licensed provider will conduct a comprehensive evaluation including a detailed medical history, physical exam, and lab work to determine whether someone is a good candidate for treatment.
+If you have concerns about your eligibility, you can discuss them directly with the provider.

-For more information about eligibility requirements, contact us to schedule a consultation with a licensed provider.
-You can also review our frequently asked questions or explore our program details to learn more about the evaluation process.
-Additional clinical information is available in our medical documentation.
+For more information about eligibility requirements, find an independent licensed provider.
+You can also review our frequently asked questions or explore our medication guides to learn more about the evaluation process.
+Additional educational information is available in our documentation.

 Disclaimer: Results vary.
 Eligibility determined by a licensed provider.
 These medications have specific contraindications and are not appropriate for everyone.
-Always disclose your complete medical history to your provider.
+Always disclose your complete medical history to an independent licensed provider.